I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 ×Dinedema mariae

-The parent genera are Nidema (nest) and Dinema (crown).
-The result is Dinedema — the nest-crown — the first new orchid taxon described and published by Orchidarc, endemic to the Mexican cloud forest belt.
+The parent genera are Nidema and Dinema.
+The result is Dinedema — the nest-crown — the first new orchid taxon described and published by Orchidarc.

 Subtribe